iaciac/python-backbone-network/README.md

 python-backbone-network
 =======================

-Compute a significance score (alpha) of edge weights in networks using the disparity filter (Serrano et al. 2009).
+A set of functions for computing significance scores (alpha) of edge weights in networks using the disparity filter (Serrano et al. 2009).

 Dependencies